Hajime Judo Club

 ABOUT Victoria

-Victoria is the Club Welfare Officer for the Hajime Judo Club.
+Victoria is the Club Welfare Officer for Hajime Judo Club.
 She has worked in a number of paid and voluntary roles involving child welfare and safeguarding over many years in both education and sports settings.
 Her children have also attended Hajime Judo Club for over 5 years, and she has enjoyed watching their confidence and skills grow as they train.
-Victoria strongly believes all children should have access to sport in a safe and nurturing environment like the one fostered at Hajime Judo Club.
+Victoria strongly believes all children should have access to sport in a safe and nurturing environment like the one fostered at Hajime Judo Club

 Our Values